DrShushen/climb/README.md

 * The **message data** may be stored by the LLM provider for some limited time (e.g., often 30 days) in order to detect and prevent abuse of the API.

 > [!NOTE]
 > **Message data** in CliMB is all the content you see in the chat interface, including the text you type, the text the system generates, and the output of code execution and tool invocations.
+This is also know as "prompts" and "completions", or the "context".
 This data *may* contain sensitive information, such as variable names, categorical values, and other data that you are working with in your predictive modeling project.
-It is unlikely to contain any patient patient records in full, as this is not required in the CliMB workflow, however this is not guaranteed.
+It is unlikely to contain any patient records in full, as this is not required in the CliMB workflow, however this is **not guaranteed**.

 It is critical that you understand the terms of service of the LLM provider you choose to use with CliMB.
 Below are links to the overviews of how each provider uses your data (but a detailed review of the terms of service is highly recommended):
 * **OpenAI**: